Jafaga/jafaga.github.io/essays/uiFrameworks.md

 ## Conclusion: Is the Investment Worth It?
 Learning a UI framework like Bootstrap 5 is undoubtedly a time investment, especially for beginners like me.
 However, once I overcame the initial frustrations, the rewards were clear.
 From speeding up development to ensuring consistent designs, Bootstrap simplifies the web development process in many ways.

+In a recent assignment, I was tasked with choosing a website to replicate using Bootstrap, and I selected to replicate apple.com page, specifically the home page, from the Apple's website.
+This was my first time attempting to replicate a website, which I used my knowledge I learned from Bootstrap re-create the visual complex apple website.
+If you look at he pictures shown, on the left is the actual Apple website, while the one to the right is the replica website I attempted.
+The grid system from Bootstrap was kind of confusing at first, but it made it easier to understand how the responsive layout works, and the pre-made components simplified the process of designing elements like the buttons and navigation bars.
+While there were moments when I had to customize beyond Bootstrap's default styles, the framework’s flexibility gave me a decent strucutre to follow on.

-For anyone looking to build professional, responsive websites quickly, Bootstrap 5 is a must-learn tool.
-While it may not offer endless customization, its flexibility, strong community support, and extensive documentation make it a front-end development powerhouse.
-In my experience, choosing to embrace a UI framework is an investment in time saved, reduced frustration, and better websites in the long run.
+For anyone looking to build professional, responsive websites quickly, I believe Bootstrap 5 is a useful tool.
+While it may not offer endless customization, its flexibility, strong community support, and extensive documentation make it a powerhouse.
+In my experience, choosing to work on a UI framework is an investment, and losens up frustration and better websites constructing better.